-- Sound the appropriate alert or signal - Shut down operating equipment and/or processes, if possible. - Assess the situation and identify additional hazards. - Ensure personal safety. - Leave the work area (on foot) and report to the closest Muster Point if it is safe to do so.
+- Sound the appropriate alert or signal - Shut down operating equipment and/or processes, if possible. - Assess the situation and identify additional hazards. - Ensure personal safety. - Leave the work area (on foot) and report to the closest Muster Point if it is.
 If the closest Muster Point is compromised, report to an alternate Muster Point. - Check in at the Muster Point.
-If more than one Muster Point has been established, ensure communication occurs between the locations to complete an accurate head count. - If safe to do so, conduct search and rescue procedures for any missing individuals. - Establish a roadblock at the site entrance, if safe to do so, to ensure all persons entering or leaving the site are accounted for. - Remain at the Muster Point until further instructions are given.
+If more than one Muster Point has been established, ensure communication occurs between the locations to complete an accurate head count. - If safe, conduct search and rescue procedures for any missing individuals. - Establish a roadblock at the site entrance, if safe to do so, to ensure all persons entering or leaving the site are accounted for. - Remain at the Muster Point until further instructions are given.